mannuelf/mannuelferreira.com_nextjs/_posts/tmux-terminal-multiplexer.md

 Here I have four panes opens and I can move between each pane by pressing `Ctrl+b` then `Up` or `Down`, `Left` and `Right`.

-The leader key is `Ctrl` plus some other key.
+The leader key is `Ctrl` plus some "other key".

 ## Install